BioITHackathons/Mapping-Disease-at-the-Cellular-Level-with-HuBMAP/README.md

 # Mapping-Disease-at-the-Cellular-Level-with-HuBMAP
-#### Team members: Nicholas Lucarelli, Sumanth Devarasetty, Suhas, In-Pyo, Yang
+#### Team members: In-Pyo Baek, Sumanth Devarasetty, Yang Han, Suhas Katari Chaluva Kumar, Nicholas Lucarelli

 ## What is the Problem?
 ### The similarities and differences between AKI and CKD are not entirely known in the kidney community.
 The interplay and overlap between the conditions is not well understood.
 Qualitative studies also contain inherent biases in training and fatigue.